NGP-Bootcamp/Bootcamp2020/02-IntroModeling/README.md

-This material is adapted from [[Neuromatch Academy 2020](http://www.neuromatchacademy.org/syllabus/)].
+This material is adapted from [Neuromatch Academy 2020][http://www.neuromatchacademy.org/syllabus/].

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]